Gi-z/CSIKit/CSIKit/data/README.md

 ### Miscallaneous

 #### log.all_csi.6.7.6
 Example CSI data file included with the Linux 802.11n CSI Tool supplementary files.
 This sample contains 29 frames of CSI for a 1x3 antenna configuration.
 This file's headers do not include a valid "timestamp_low" for each frame, which means it cannot effectively be plotted against time.
 This is a good example of how CSI data, while capturing continuous signals, can be difficult to retrieve with a consistent sampling rate on consumer hardware.
+Unknown hardware configuration (specifics).

 #### csi.dat
 Example CSI file captured for a short period, for the demonstration of full functionality (as compared to log.all_csi.6.7.6).